 Chances are, your competitors already know this information.
 As you’re probably aware of their technical data too.

 Although you might have information readily available on your website, your prospects might not have found it all.
-This is why a CRM system is essential to lead nurturing, it tells you everything you need to know including the pages prospects have viewed.
+This is why a CRM system is essential to lead nurturing, it tells you everything you need to know including the pages your prospects have viewed.

 Targeted content can have an even bigger effect on prospects if you understand each of your unique buyer personas.

 Your buyer persona research should reflect specific goals, objectives, interests and triggers.
-You can then create an assortment of targeted content designed to nurture personas.
+You can then create an assortment of targeted content designed to nurture your personas.

 Lead scoring is a methodology used to rank prospects against a scale that represents the perceived value of each lead to your organisation.

 It can be implemented into most marketing automation platforms by assigning numeric values to certain behaviours.

 For example, visiting a product page might score 1, interacting on social 1, reading a blog might score 2 and downloading an E-Book 3.